Illustrator: J h

 As the weeks pass, Temple slowly falls under the combined spell of the romantic tale she’s working on and her seductive surroundings.

 Not to mention, there is her cold yet dangerously attractive employer.
 Ryk treats Temple dismissively, acting superior to her in every way.
 Temple, though is no meek girl and meets his seeming disdain head-on with lots of spirit.

 Final Analysis of Palace of the Peacocks

-Palace of the Peacocks is a satisfying romance with a jealous other-woman, an entrancing locale, a heroine who gives as good as she gets, and a seemingly-cool hero who falls madly for her.
+Palace of the Peacocks is a satisfying romance with a jealous other woman, a charming locale, a heroine who gives as good as she gets, and a seemingly-aloof hero who falls madly for her.